kaz-utashiro/greple/README.md

 _string_.
 Using __--join__ with __-o__ (only-matching) option, you can
 collect searching sentence list in one per line form.
 This is almost useless for English text but sometimes useful for Japanese text.
-For example next command prints the list of KATAKANA words.
+For example, next command prints the list of KATAKANA words.

     greple -ho --join '\p{utf8::InKatakana}[\n\p{utf8::InKatakana}]*'